TheItsProjects/ItsPrompt/README.md

 ### Styling

 **ItsPrompt** uses `prompt-toolkit` for its prompts.
 This module not only provides an easy way to interact with the command line, but also a full set of styling features.

+You can learn more about the available styling features in the documentation of `prompt-toolkit`: [Styling](https://python-prompt-toolkit.readthedocs.io/en/master/pages/printing_text.html#formatted-text).

 To create your own style, there are two ways: